AI-Driven Safety: What is Lane Swerving

 • Privacy-Preserving Insight: Fleets using only road-facing dashcams can now detect key safety risks without relying on driver-facing cameras, enabling broader coverage while maintaining driver privacy.

-What Lane Swerving AI Detects
+What Lane Swerving AI detects

 This feature identifies multiple side-to-side swerves within a short time period.
 The behavior is often unintentional and can signal high-risk moments on the road.

-Detection Criteria:
+Detection criteria:

 • Vehicle must be traveling at 50+ mph